-An occurrence that significantly affects an employee's state of mind, life style, morale and/or performance.
-Life events might include, but not necessarily be limited to, marriage, the birth of a child and the death of a spouse limit of reimbursement line item appropriation cf. lump sum appropriation.

-The maximum dollar amount of moving related expenses for which an employee may be reimbursed.
+life event An occurrence that significantly affects an employee's state of mind, life style, morale and/or performance.
+Life events might include, but not necessarily be limited to, marriage, the birth of a child and the death of a spouse limit of The maximum dollar amount of moving related expenses for which an employee may be reimbursed.

-An appropriation in which individual spending is authorized by expenditure type or program at a detailed level.
+line item An appropriation in which individual spending is authorized by appropriation expenditure type or program at a detailed level.